 - Play to larger crowds

-Unless you have a dedicated vehicle for your DJ business, you probably don’t need a commercial auto policy.
-Discuss the finer details of your business with your agent or provider to find out your exact auto insurance requirements.
+Pro Tip: Unless you have a dedicated vehicle for your DJ business, you probably do not need a commercial auto policy.
+For instance, driving to a DJ gig is no different from a morning commute to work.
+However, it is always a good idea to discuss the finer details of your business with your insurance agent or provider to find out your exact auto insurance requirements.

 DJ Insurance Coverages